openpnp/openpnp/Getting-Started-with-Eclipse.md

 ![UTF-8 setting](https://user-images.githubusercontent.com/9963310/205128585-a3a652f0-099f-414f-918c-04ac4b1171d8.png)

+NOTE: the `translation.properties` file is always kept in the sorting order of property names, i.e. ordered by translation **Key** (binary collation).
+Eclipse and Window Builder will always preserve the order to keep versioning stable.
+Please adhere to it when using external editors.

 ### Include Resources into Build

 Open the project properties, go to **Java Build Path**, select the **Sources** tab, and **Remove** the exclusion pattern from the `openpnp/src/main/resources` path: